 If you are considering a lease buyout, first confirm that it is an option.
 Once you have, do your homework and understand how factors such as timing, the car’s value and financing will affect the price you pay.
 These five tips will get you on your way to driving away with the car you want and a good deal.

 1. Think about the timing of the lease

-In some cases, the question might not be how to buy your leased car so much as when to buy it, as the timing of the purchase impacts the price you’ll pay.
+In some cases, the question might not be how to buy your leased car so much as when to buy it since the timing of the purchase changes the price you will pay.

-If you decide to purchase before your lease expires — what’s known as early buyout — you may be required to pay extra fees or finance charges.
+If you decide to purchase before your lease expires — what’s known as an early buyout — you may have to pay extra fees or finance charges.
 Check the terms of your lease agreement thoroughly to see how the leasing company handles early buyouts.
-If too many fees come into play, you might find it easier financially to wait until the end of the lease.
+If there are too many fees, wait until the end of the lease to buy.

 “You can often get the best possible deal on the car by waiting until the end of the lease term to purchase the car,” says Sean Pour, co-founder of car-buying service SellMax.
 “Once the lease is almost up, the dealership will have to think about reselling the car and they’d rather sell it to you.”

-If you decide to buy before the lease is nearing its end, make sure the leasing company doesn’t misinterpret your interest in an early buyout as a desire for early termination of the contract.
+If you decide to buy before the lease is up, make sure the leasing company doesn’t misinterpret your interest in an early buyout as a desire for early termination of the contract.
 Be clear that you want to get the car, not get rid of it.

 2. Assess the car’s value